Ministry campaigns and compliance initiatives

 2025-26 Provincial Health and Safety Compliance Initiatives

-This year’s campaigns focus on occupational hygiene for all sectors, as well as workplace violence prevention for the healthcare sector and material handling for the government and municipal sector.
+This year’s campaigns focused on occupational hygiene for all sectors, as well as workplace violence prevention for the healthcare sector and material handling for the government and municipal sector.

 October 1, 2025 to March 31, 2026